2amigos/yii2-editable-widget/README.md

 Usage
 -----
-There is amazing site made by [Vitaliy Potapov](https://github.com/vitalets) which shows how to configure the widget.
+There is an amazing site made by [Vitaliy Potapov](https://github.com/vitalets) which shows how to configure the widget.
 We are not going to explain how to use each one of the again and we encourage you to visit [the documentation section of the plugin's site](http://vitalets.github.io/x-editable/docs.html)

 ```
 <?php